-The House and Senate each have a Joint Resolution to use the Congressional Review Act to rescind the action by the FCC.
+The AACTE Action Alert will now focus on the House Joint Resolution (H.J.Res.131) to use the Congressional Review Act to rescind the action by the FCC.

-Right now there are no Republicans on either the House or Senate Joint Resolution.

-Every Democrat is on the Senate Joint Resolution, but not every House Democrat is on the House Joint Resolution.
+Right now there are no Republicans on the House measure and not every House Democrat is on the House Joint Resolution.